Particular/docs.particular.net/transports/upgrades/msmq-1to2.md

 ## Delayed delivery

-Starting from version 2, MSMQ transport supports delayed delivery of messages by persisting them in a dedicated storage.
-There is a built-in SQL Server based store and an extension point that allows implementing custom stores.
-To configure delayed delivery use the following API:
+Version 2 supports delayed delivery of messages by persisting them in a delayed message store.
+There is a built-in SQL Server-based store and an extension point for custom stores.

+In version 2, explicit configuration is required to enable delayed message delivery.
+For example:

 snippet: delayed-delivery

-To migrate existing delayed messages managed by the obsolete Timeout Manager to the new storage use the dedicated [migration tool](/nservicebus/tools/migrate-to-native-delivery.md).
+When upgrading from version 1 to 2, any currently delayed messages must be migrated using the [timeout migration tool](/nservicebus/tools/migrate-to-native-delivery.md).

 ## Configuration options